leslie-alldridge/tech-voting-v2/README.md

 ### In progress

+- need to have the category drop down closing once I've clicked on an option

 Notes: - denotes more work to do on the feature and \* denotes an untouched user story.

 - decided to add badge, just need to change it so badges show on page load, instead of toggle